run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/additional-features/mobile-and-field-service/apps/citsmart-app-ios.md

 Before getting started
 ----------------------

-It´s necessary to use CITSmart Enterprise ITSM solution in version 7.2.2.0 or higher, setup the server for using CITSmart Enterprise mobile application.
+It´s necessary to use CITSmart SM solution in version 7.2.2.0 or higher, setup the server for using CITSmart SM mobile application.

 Installing and configuring the app on the mobile
 ------------------------------------------------

-To install CITSmart ITSM Enterprise, the app must be searched in the online store (app store).
+To install CITSmart SM mobile, the app must be searched in the online store (app store).

-1. Search for CITSmart ITSM Enterprise on App Store, select and download the app;
+1. Search for CITSmart SM mobile on App Store, select and download the app;

-2. After installation, the CITSmart ITSM Enterprise icon will appear;
+2. After installation, the CITSmart SM mobile icon will appear;

 3. The connections screen will be displayed, press the “Create connection”, as shown in the figure below: